-- Login to a Linux machine and open a terminal - Enter the following commands or carry out operations asked for. - Understand what you are doing and ask for help if unsure.
+- Login to a Linux machine and open a terminal - Enter the following commands for pratice - Understand what you are doing and ask for help if unsure.
 Some commands are incorrect or will fail; if this is the case, enter the correct ones

-- \$ echo hello world

-- \$ pwd
+- \$ echo hello world - \$ pwd

-- \$ whoami
+\$ whoami

-- \$ cd /tmp
+- \$cd /tmp

-- \$ cd -
+- \$ cd ~ (cd /home/uid)

-- \$ mkdir test/testagain
+- \$ mkdir -p test/testagain

 - \$ cd test/testagain

-- \$ touch file
+- \$ touch test.txt

 - Go back to your home directory

 - Figure out which shell you are using

-- Create an alias for removing files which prompt for confirmation and delete

-the file that you created.

-- From your home directory get a list of files and directory in long format in reverse order with file sizes listed in human readable format.

-- (On HPC or LONI clusters) Find out the location of vi, emacs, perl and ifort.

-- Change the permission of the testagain directory to be world writable.

-- Open a few applications of choice in foreground one by one and then suspend them,

-- Get a list of suspended jobs,

-- Foreground job 1 and close it,

-- Background job 2,

-- Kill job 3,

-- Put job 2 in foreground and close it,

-- Check if you still have any jobs running.
+- Create an alias for removing files which prompt for confirmation and delete the file that you created. - From your home directory get a list of files and directory in long format in reverse order with file sizes listed in human readable format. - Find out the location of vi, emacs, perl and ifort. (hint: which xxx) - Change the permission of the testagain directory to be world writable. - Open a few applications of choice in foreground one by one and then suspend them - Get a list of suspended jobs, foreground job 1 and close it - Background job 2, Kill job 3, put job 2 in foreground and close it - Check if you still have any jobs running.